Claire56/Dockerize_app/README.md

-# Dockerize a Simple Flask app
+# Dockerize a simple Flask app
+Docker is a great tool for building microservices, allowing you to create cloud-based applications and systems.
+To make the most of it via your terminal.
+Here I will be dockerising a simple flask app

 ## Dockerfile
 This defines instructions used to build a docker image, details of the dockerfile for this project is found in the <a href="/Dockerfile"> Dockerfile </a>